-There are many potential benefits of new psychoactive substances, including for possible, yet undiscovered or untested medical applications, and reducing the harms associated with the recreational use of other drugs23.
+There are many potential benefits of new psychoactive substances, including possible, but as yet undiscovered or untested, medical applications, and the reduction of the harms associated with the recreational use of other drugs.23

-As has been discussed, from a health perspective, an important goal of policy should be to encourage lower risk of harm and part of this is ensuring that if people do use drugs, they use them in the safest possible way.
-The acceleration of the discovery of NPS in recent years presents a unique opportunity to identify drugs with lower risk profiles.
-This is an invaluable opportunity to investigate the potential of novel drugs and shift consumption patterns, from high-risk drugs like alcohol and nicotine, to new lower risk recreational drugs, and create a net benefit in public health terms.
+As has been discussed, from a health perspective, an important goal of policy should be to encourage lower risk of harm, and part of this is ensuring that if people do use drugs, they use them in the safest possible way.
+The acceleration of the discovery of NPS in recent years presents a unique opportunity to identify drugs with lower risk-profiles.
+This is an invaluable opportunity to investigate the potential of novel drugs and to shift consumption patterns, from high-risk drugs like alcohol and nicotine, to new lower-risk recreational drugs, and to create a net benefit in public health terms.